 1878 – The club builds a small boathouse and pier at the foot of Leavenworth Street, near the intersection of North Point Street, being SF Bay shoreline at the time.

 1879 – Dolphin Club rowers celebrate their first victory at a Pacific Amateur Rowing Association regatta.

-1881 – The Board expels seven members who then form the new Triton Rowing Club within a block from the Dolphin boathouse.
+1881 – Seven original members leave and then form the new Triton Rowing Club within a block from the Dolphin boathouse.

 1887 – The club christens the John Wieland, a handsome forty-foot six-oared pleasure barge crafted by boatbuilder Al Rogers.
 It continues to be the pride of the fleet to this day.

 1888 – The club incorporates under the laws of the State of California.